wp-plugins/caascade/readme.txt

 = 1.3.1 =
-* Fix bug where reCaptcha keys with hypen may not be saved
+* Fix bug where Recaptcha keys with hypen may not be saved

 = 1.3.0 =
-* reCaptcha support
+* Recaptcha support
 * Summation and product operations
 * Inline PDF support